Abhishek-1804/abhishekdeshpande_portfolio/README.md

 ## About

-This website serves as a showcase of my work, skills, and experiences as a creative full-stack developer.
+This website serves as a showcase of my work, skills, and experiences as a developer.
 It's designed to provide you with insights into my expertise, projects, and how to get in touch with me for potential collaborations

 ## Features